ywq0321/spider/README.md

 - find_peaks.py takes spider.json as input to produce its Fourier Coefficients, and stores it in peaks.pkl.
 - animiates_epicycles.py reads peaks.pkl to produce an epicycle animation.

-## External Dependencies: matplotlib, scipy, numpy
+## External Dependencies
+- matplotlib
+- scipy
+- numpy